bosch-engineering/off_highway_sensor_drivers/off_highway_premium_radar/README.md

 > in the off_highway_premium_radar packages is preliminary and subject to change.

 > :information_source: The off_highway_premium_radar packages are for the **Series** version of the
 > Radar Off-Highway Premium sensor.
-For the Sample version go to
+For the Sample version, go to
 > [off_highway_premium_radar_sample](../off_highway_premium_radar_sample).

 The off_highway_premium_radar package provides a driver node to receive and send UDP